kyma-project/kyma/docs/event-mesh/03-01-event-processing.md

 | **spec.filter.attributes.eventtypeversion** | Event version, such as `v1`. |
 | **spec.filter.attributes.source** | Name of the Application which sends events. |

-To learn how to trigger a Function with an event, follow [this](/components/serverless/#tutorials-trigger-a-function-with-an-event) tutorial.
+To learn how to trigger a Function with an event, follow the [tutorial](/components/serverless/#tutorials-trigger-a-function-with-an-event).